Skip to content

 Fix involuntary churn first

-Before you rethink your product or redesign onboarding, check your payment recovery.
+Before you rethink your product or redesign subscription onboarding, check your payment recovery.
 20-40% of all churn in subscription businesses is involuntary — failed credit cards, expired payment methods, billing errors.
 These are customers who want to keep paying you and can't.

 Smart dunning emails recover 30-50% of failed payments.
 It's the highest-ROI churn reduction work you can do, and it doesn't require any product changes.